Countdown Numbers Round: rules, strategy, and free play

 2. Combine with + − × ÷.
 Each operation takes two numbers and produces a new number.
 Intermediate results can themselves be used in later operations.

 3. Each source number can be used at most ONCE.
 Once you've used a source number in an operation, it's gone.
-Intermediate results are NOT subject to this rule — you can reuse them as much as you want (until you fold them into a final answer).
+Intermediate results work the same way — each result can feed into just one later step, then it's consumed too.

 4. Integer-only.
 Division must produce a whole number (no fractions).
 A 25 ÷ 4 step is illegal because 6.25 is not an integer.